 Home Health Aide

 (HLTH 606) Prepares Certified Nurse Assistants (CNAs) for certification as Home Health Aides by the state.
-This certification allows students to function as an entru level worker on a health care team or with a home health agency.
+This certification allows students to function as an entry level worker on a health care team or with a home health agency.
 Includes medical and social needs of the client, personal care services, nutrition, and cleaning and care tasks in the home.
 Advisory: CNA license and other immunizations required.

+Classes are free.

-REHABILITATIVE NURSE ASSISTANT
+REHABILITATIVE NURSE ASSISTANT 400 hours.

-400 hours.
 Complete in 16-20 weeks.
 Mandatory orientation is required prior to enrollment.
 Visit sdcce.edu/job-training/health-career-training/orientation to sign up for an orientation.

-Example of a job you may be qualified for after completion of this program:

-Restorative Nurse Assistant

-\$33,000-\$48,000/yr.

-HLTH 605 Nursing Assistant Training HLTH 608 Restorative Nurse Assistant

-Restorative Nurse Assistant

-(HLTH 608) Expands the knowledge and skills of the Certified Nurse Assistant to work as a Restorative Nurse Assistant in a skilled nursing facility or rehabilitation center.
+Example of a job you may be qualified for after completion of this program: Restorative Nurse Assistant \$33,000-\$48,000/yr.
+Requires completion of two courses: HLTH 605 Nursing Assistant Training HLTH 608 Restorative Nurse Assistant Restorative Nurse Assistant (HLTH 608) Expands the knowledge and skills of the Certified Nurse Assistant to work as a Restorative Nurse Assistant in a skilled nursing facility or rehabilitation center.
 Students learn to use interventions that promote a patient's ability to adjust to living as independently as possible.
 Instruction includes supporting participation in activities of daily living, mobility, exercises, splints and adaptive devices.
-Advisory: Successful completion of HLTH 605 and HLTH 610.
+Advisory: Successful completion of HLTH 605.
+Classes are free.